Tag Archive for 'XO'

 Ok, here is some working code for face detection using the XO’s webcam.
 It requires the opencv, opencv-python, and xawtv packages.
 Xawtv can be skipped if you change it to use gstreamer instead, but gstreamer takes around 3 seconds to initialize the camera, take a picture, and save it.
 Xawtv, on the other hand, takes about a half second.
 The face detection algorithm, from OpenCV itself takes anywhere from 0.1 seconds to 3 seconds depending on what parameters you choose.
 I chose ones that seem to work almost all of the time and take about 0.25 seconds.

-Face Detection using OpenCV on an OLPC XO
+11 Comments on Face Detection on the OLPC XO

 Ubuntu Mobile on an OLPC XO